krahets/hello-algo/docs-en/chapter_computational_complexity/iteration_and_recursion.md

 # Iteration and Recursion

 In algorithms, repeatedly performing a task is quite common and closely linked to complexity analysis.
-Therefore, before diving into the details of time complexity and space complexity, let's first understand how to implement repetitive task execution in programming, focusing on two fundamental control structures: iteration and recursion.
+Therefore, before diving into the details of time complexity and space complexity, let's first understand how to implement repetitive tasks in programming, focusing on two fundamental control structures: iteration and recursion.

 ## Iteration